kksgandhi/other-peoples-money/notes.md

 TODO:

- - Accessibility
-Updating to Godot version 4.3 when it comes out, making sure the Mac / Safari issue isn't happening Getting the game working on mobile
+ - Updating to Godot version 4.3 when it comes out, making sure the Mac / Safari issue isn't happening
-Lower the loading time by loading the game during the intro cutscene (Maybe by using placeholders or background loading?)
+ - Lower the loading time by loading the game during the intro cutscene (Maybe by using placeholders or background loading?)
-Design
-Adding a lot of text (and making a version without all that text) Improving the game's visuals
+ - Adding a lot of text (and making a version without all that text)
+ - Improving the game's visuals
-Playtesting
+ - Playtesting

+Stretch Goals:

+ - Getting the game working on mobile

 Design Notes
 ------------